Jurong West: Household

-As of 2025, there were 230,990 people living in HDB flats, representing 91.0% of the population.
-This is significantly higher than the national proportion of HDB dwellers (75.8%), reflecting a greater prevalence of public housing in the area.
+As of 2026, the proportion of residents in Jurong West residing in HDB flats (91.0%) is significantly higher than the national proportion of HDB dwellers (75.5%), reflecting a greater prevalence of public housing in the area.
 This makes Jurong West have the second highest proportion of HDB dwellers among all planning areas in Singapore, behind Woodlands.

-Among the population, 97,410 residents, or 38.4% of the population, live in 5-Room and Executive HDB Flats, making it the most common type of dwelling.
-17,630 residents (6.95%) live in condominiums and other apartments, while 4,100 residents (1.62%) live in landed properties.
+Among the population, 96,250 residents, or 38.4% of the population, live in 5-Room and Executive HDB Flats, making it the most common type of dwelling.

 As of 2020, the average household size in Jurong West is 3.39.
 Among the 83,879 households in Jurong West, the most common household size is four persons, representing 23.2% of total households.
 This is closely followed by a household size of four persons, representing 22.1% of all households.

 Jurong West has a home ownership rate of 91.0% as of 2020.
 This is higher than the national home ownership rate of 87.9%, reflecting a greater prevalence of homeowners in Jurong West.